A Different Kind of Baller

 This will also be the first time local players will compete in the state championship — playing for the title of Oregon State Pinball Champion, as well as a berth in the nationals.

-Local players will have a home-court advantage, playing on familiar machines, Wilson says.
+Local players will have a home-court advantage, playing on familiar machines, Walton says.

 In the world of competitive pinball, do you compete against other players or do you compete against the machine?
-“Good players play against the machine,” Wilson says.
+“Good players play against the machine,” Walton says.
 “It becomes a mental thing.”
 Great players slow the game down, he adds.

-If you’re interested in supporting the event as a spectator (silvery face paint, anyone?), expect some high-level pinball, Wilson says.
+If you’re interested in supporting the event as a spectator (silvery face paint, anyone?), expect some high-level pinball, Walton says.
 If you want to get involved as a player, head to emeraldcitypinball.com.
 The league’s fifth season begins in February.

 The Oregon State Pinball Championship is 10 am to 8 pm Saturday, Jan.
 19, at Blairally Vintage Arcade, 245 Blair Blvd. in the Whiteaker neighborhood; FREE.